 Laying Out Dovetails

-Key steps in laying out the basic through-dovetail joint
+Chris Gochnour details the key steps in laying out the basic through-dovetail joint.

 Synopsis: Dovetail layout can be a source of frustration for beginning woodworkers.
 First, one must figure out the size and spacing of the tails and pins, and choose a slope of the tails.
 Then, one must lay them out correctly.
 Chris Gochnour takes readers through the anatomy of a strong dovetail joint.
 He demonstrates how to set the tail spacing, mark the tail board, cut the tail board, and then mark and cut the pin board.
 He also offers a gallery of different dovetail-layout designs.